Breakfast at Tiffany's (film): Influence

 The image of Hepburn with her hair in a high chignon and carrying an oversized cigarette holder is considered one of the most iconic images of 20th century American cinema.
 The sunglasses worn by Hepburn, another popular item, were designed and manufactured in London by Oliver Goldsmith.
 In 2011, the sunglasses were re-released to mark the film's 50th anniversary.
 One of three dresses designed by Givenchy for Hepburn to use in the film sold at auction by Christie's on December 5, 2006, for £467,200 (~US$947,000), about seven times the reserve price.

 The black Givenchy dress worn by Hepburn is cited as one of the most iconic clothing items of the twentieth century and was described by Glamour as the most famous little black dress of all time.
 A second little black dress by Givenchy, which was styled with a wide-brimmed hat, influenced the comic book design for Catwoman by artist Adam Hughes and later inspired the costume for the character in The Dark Knight Rises (2012).

-A diamond necklace at Tiffany's that Hepburn's character scorns as too flashy was the Tiffany Yellow Diamond, which Hepburn wore in publicity photos for the film.
-Tiffany and Co.'s established profile as a pre-eminent luxury retailer was further boosted by the popularity of the film.